manoharglm/E-Commerce-Polymer/README.md

 	-> In the project only Men's Outerwear section was developed -> In the Men's outerwear section only the second item in first row(Android Hoddie) got the item description page.
-	-> Transisition effects are not yet added to the Checkout page(form).